GiacomoCreator/ATTSW-exam-project/README.md

 Author: Giacomo Morganti

-The aim of this project is the implementation of a Webapp to manage a database of supermarkets.
+The aim of this project is the implementation of a WebApp using the following techniques: Test-Driven Development, Build Automation and Continuous Integration.
+The main feature of the WebApp is to manage a database of supermarkets.
 It will allow user to perform operations of insertion, modification and cancellation of supermarkets within the database.
 The model will be represented by entity Supermarket defined by its attributes.